William Allen Butler: Personal life

+Family life played a true pivotal force in developing William Allen Butler’s identity and professional life.
+Butler’s priority in his home was developing his appreciation for learning and education.
+His intellectual curiosity was reflected in his family values.
+In the Virginia Libraries Archives his family records are stored along with the Kingsbridge Historical Society.

 On March 21, 1850, he married Mary R. Marshall.
 Together, they were the parents of Howard Russell Butler, a painter and founder of the American Fine Arts Society, who was born in 1856.
 One of his daughters married John P. Crosby, another married Daniel B. Lord.
 His other children included Benjamin Franklin Butler, Jr., Mrs. Edmund Dwight, Mrs. Thomas S. Kirkbride, and Mrs.

 Alfred Booth.
 Butler also wrote various poems, including “Nothing to Wear; an Episode of City Life,” which became an American classic.

 Butler died at his residence, Round Oak, in Palisade Avenue in Yonkers, on September 9, 1902, due to sudden gastritis.
 Following a simple ceremony at his estate in Yonkers, a service was held at the First Presbyterian Church of Yonkers, and he was buried at Woodlawn Cemetery, Bronx.

+Legacy

+William Allen Butler’s legacy lies in both his literary and legal contributions to 19th-century American society.
+Best known for his satirical poems, Butler carved a unique landscape in America as a humorist who used poetry to critique social conventions, materialism, and moral shortcomings of the upper class.
+In addition to his literary works, Butler was a respected lawyer and served as President of the American Bar Association in 1887, and was instrumental in codifying and interpreting New York State statutes.
+His work in this area was very influential, as many of the texts and commentaries he helped produce are still referenced in New York legal practice today.

+Though his literary works have lost popularity, Butler’s contributions to American literature and law continue to be recognized by scholars.
+Butler remains a notable figure for his ability to combine sharp social observation with a deep commitment to public service and legal integrity.

+Selected works

+Butler, in addition to being a lawyer, was also a poet and satirist, best known for his witty and socially critical writing style.
+A defining characteristic of Butler’s work is his use of satire to critique social norms, particularly those concerning wealth, class, and gender.
+His writing is marked by clever wordplay, rhythmic precision, and a moral undertone, highlighting the hypocrisy of 19th-century American life.
+The following are some of Butler’s most notable works: